ShareFacebook Twitter AddThis

 In Mexico, horchata is traditionally made from rice but other versions exists throughout Latin America.
 For instance, in Puerto Rico it is made with from sesame seeds while in El Salvador a mix of nuts (including almonds and cashews) are used.

 The most basic Mexican horchata calls for just four ingredients: rice, cinnamon sticks, water and sugar.

 Aside from a blender all you'll need to make horchata is time.
-That's because you'll need to soak the rice and cinnamon sticks for several hours or overnight, as recommended by Nosh On, so they can absorb the water before being pureed.
+That's because you'll need to soak the rice and cinnamon sticks for several hours or overnight so they can absorb the water before being pureed.

 via Nosh On

 Renown Latin chef Aarón Sánchez recommends pulverizing the rice and cinnamon before soaking them overnight.
 The next day all you need to do is blend with fresh water and strain well.